Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-user-profile-to-our-supabase-user.md

 ---
 layout: ../../layouts/Post.astro
-title: "Adding a user profile to our Supabase user"
+title: 'Adding a user profile to our Supabase user'
-metaTitle: "Adding a user profile to our Supabase user"
+metaTitle: 'Adding a user profile to our Supabase user'
 metaDesc: 'Extending a user profile in Next.js using Supabase auth profiles'
 image: /images/09-12-2021.jpg
 date: 2021-12-09T03:00:00.000Z
 tags:
   - nextjs
 ---

 Now that we [logged in with our magic link](https://daily-dev-tips.com/posts/authenticating-nextjs-with-supabase-auth-magic-links/), we might have a user in Supabase, but we can't add any details to this user.

 See the below image for where to find your authenticated users in Supabase.